scry1-csv/WebSexToysPlayer/README.md

 ## Change Log

+## November 12, 2023
+- Added option to control UFOTW by UFOSA script

 ## November 8, 2023

 - Fixed previous UFOTW script remained in the list when reopening UFOTW scripts.
 - Now displayed an error when trying to open non-media files using the "Open Video or Audio" button
 - Tweaked some variable names